mongodb/mongo-c-driver/src/libmongoc/doc/advanced-connections.rst

   mongoc_uri_t *uri = mongoc_uri_new ("mongodb://user:pass@%2Ftmp%2Fmongodb-27017.sock");

-Connecting to a server over SSL
+Connecting to a server over TLS
 -------------------------------

 These are instructions for configuring TLS/SSL connections.